Definition: Referring to words or word forms that are used primarily in questions.

-Both Spanish and English have interrogative pronouns, interrogative adjectives and interrogative adverbs, and often the same word can fulfill more than one function depending on how it is used in the sentence.
+Both Spanish and English have interrogative pronouns, interrogative adjectives and interrogative adverbs, and often the same word can fulfill more than one function depending on how it is used in a sentence.
 For example, in the Spanish sentence "¿Cuántos tienes?," meaning "How many do you have?," cuántos functions as an interrogative pronoun.
 But in the sentence "¿Cuántos coches tienes?," meaning "How many cars do you have?," cuántos functions as an interrogative adjective.
 (Similarly, in the English translation, the interrogative phrase "how many" functions as a pronoun in the first sentence and as an adjective in the second one.)

 In English, the interrogative words in common use are "who," "what," "where," "when," "why" and "how."
 (They also can be used in noninterrogative ways.)